Forensic science

 Opportunities can often be found by exploring the strong links between academic departments and employers, so check with your university for potential contacts.

-Many other employers will value your analytical skills, including those in the legal profession, health and safety sector, teaching and the food and drink industry.
+Many other employers will value your analytical skills, including those in the legal profession, health and safety sector for example fire investigation organisations, teaching across multiple levels of education and the food and drink industry.

 Find information on employers in science and pharmaceuticals, law enforcement and security and other job sectors.